-Solar Really Does Work in NYC
+Solar Really Does Work in NYS

 It's no secret that New Yorkers pay a lot for electricity.
-In fact, currently NYC has the highest energy prices of anywhere in the continental United States.
+In fact, New York State pays about 7 cents more per kilowatt-hour (kWh) than the national average, with some regions in the state paying among the highest in the country.
 As a result, with the availability of various public incentives and tax credits, solar photovoltaic (PV) systems pay for themselves in just a few years by reducing the amount of expensive electricity that a building needs to purchase from the grid.

 What about sunlight?
 New York is not known as one of the sunniest places in the country, but it receives more than enough sunlight to make solar a good investment.
 In fact, Germany has some of the highest levels of installed solar power in the world, and it receives far less sunlight than New York - even less than Seattle!
-Even in winter months, snow typically melts off solar panels quickly on its own and therefore does not significantly reduce solar performance.
+Even in winter months, snow typically melts off solar panels quickly on its own and therefore does significantly reduce solar not performance.

-As of December 2015, New York City has installed more than 58 megawatts of solar power - enough to power 8,400 typical homes.
-Those 58 megawatts are installed primarily on rooftops - over 2,800 of them so far.
-Moreover, solar has been growing exponentially in the City - roughly 67% per year.
-The City aims to have at least 250 megawatts installed by 2025.
+As of December 2015, New York State has installed more than 520 megawatts of solar power - enough to power 75,000 typical homes.
+Those 520 megawatts are installed primarily on rooftops - over 23,000 of them so far.
+Moreover, solar has been growing exponentially in the state - roughly 60% per year.
+The state aims to have approximately 3 gigawatts (3,000 megawatts) installed by 2023.